-COMM 1131 Intercultural Communication
+COMM 1131 Intercultural Communication 3 cr

-The primary purposes of this course are to raise awareness of cultural values, beliefs, norms, and biases and address how culture affects communication choices on the interpersonal, group, cross-cultural, and global levels.
+The primary purposes of this course are to raise awareness of cultural values, beliefs, norms, and biases and address how culture affects communication choices on the interpersonal, group, cross-cultural and global levels.
 Issues of nationality, race, ethnicity, class, gender, religion, etc., will be addressed.
+MnTC Goals: 7.8.